russtoku/uipa/docs/Getting-Started.md

 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
 - `bash data/seed/init_db.sh`
-    <br>You will be prompted for the email address, username, and password for an administrative user.
-You can use this or pick your own:

-    ```
-    Email address: admin@uipa.org
-    Username: admin
-    Password: secret007
-    ```
 - `python manage.py check`

 These commands do the following: